TestBuc01/Quality-Assurance/README1.md

 > [YOUR STORY - Keyboard] - Attempting to choose another team after inserting an input text on a desired team page, displays
                 automatically the keyboard on the requested page.

+> [CHOOSE YOUR TEAM - Keyboard overlapped] - In a certain scenario, attempting to choose another team after inserting an input
+                text on a desired team page, displalys the keyboard overlapped.